EOS-Mainnet/governance/eosio.system/eosio.system-rc.md

 # Smart Contract - `{{ eosio.system }}`

 This is an overview of the actions for the `{{ eosio.system }}` smart contract.
 This Contract is legally binding and can be used in the event of a dispute.
-Disputes shall be settled through the standard arbitration process established by EOS.IO.

 ### Description